Coriolis force: Length scales and the Rossby number

 The time, space, and velocity scales are important in determining the importance of the Coriolis force.
-Whether rotation is important in a system can be determined by its Rossby number, which is the ratio of the velocity, U, of a system to the product of the Coriolis parameter, $f = 2 \omega \sin \varphi \,$, and the length scale, L, of the motion:
+Whether rotation is important in a system can be determined by its Rossby number (Ro), which is the ratio of the velocity, U, of a system to the product of the Coriolis parameter, $f = 2 \omega \sin \varphi \,$, and the length scale, L, of the motion:

-The Rossby number is the ratio of inertial to Coriolis forces.
-A small Rossby number indicates a system is strongly affected by Coriolis forces, and a large Rossby number indicates a system in which inertial forces dominate.
-For example, in tornadoes, the Rossby number is large, in low-pressure systems it is low, and in oceanic systems it is around 1.
-As a result, in tornadoes the Coriolis force is negligible, and balance is between pressure and centrifugal forces.
-In low-pressure systems, centrifugal force is negligible and balance is between Coriolis and pressure forces.
-In the oceans all three forces are comparable.
+Hence, it is the ratio of inertial to Coriolis forces; a small Rossby number indicates a system is strongly affected by Coriolis forces, and a large Rossby number indicates a system in which inertial forces dominate.
+For example, in tornadoes, the Rossby number is large, so the Coriolis force is negligible; the balance is between pressure and centrifugal forces.
+In low-pressure systems the Rossby number is low, as the centrifugal force is negligible; the balance is between Coriolis and pressure forces.
+In oceanic systems the Rossby number is often around 1, with all three forces comparable.

 An atmospheric system moving at U = 10 m/s occupying a spatial distance of L = 1000 km, has a Rossby number of approximately 0.1.